ansys/magnet-segmentation-toolkit/doc/source/index.rst

         :link: examples/index
         :link-type: doc

-        Explore examples that show how to use the Magnet Segmentation Toolkit to perform many different types of operations.
+        Explore example that shows how to use the Magnet Segmentation Toolkit to perform many different types of operations.

     .. grid-item-card:: Contribute :fa:`people-group`